-Use of combining diacritics with the Thai script, such as U+0331 COMBINING MACRON BELOW and U+0303 COMBINING TILDE, imposes additional constraints for rendering systems for Thai.
-This is because the canonical ordering of these marks with respect to Thai vowels and tone marks may put them in orders which require rearranging during rendering.
+In Thai script, use of marks from the Combining Diacritical Marks block, such as U+0331 COMBINING MACRON BELOW and U+0303 COMBINING TILDE, imposes additional constraints for rendering systems.
+This is because the canonical ordering of these marks with respect to Thai vowels and tone marks may put them in an order that requires rearrangement during rendering.